alisaleem252/Rapidtextai-Auto-Post-Scheduler/readme.md

 * From the bulk scheduler, select that template, write the topic, select temprature and timings.

 ## Support
-If you need help with the Gigsix ChatGPT Auto Post Scheduler plugin, please visit the WordPress Plugin Directory page for the plugin or contact us at info at gigsix.com.
+If you need help with the RapidtextAI Auto Post Scheduler plugin, please visit the WordPress Plugin Directory page for the plugin or contact us at info at rapidtextai.com.

 ## License
 The ChatGPT Auto Post Scheduler plugin is licensed under the GPL version 2 or later.